-Due to the ongoing military conflict in Ukraine natural gas flows via the Company's transmission network decreased during the financial year and there was significant energy price volatility on the markets, which negatively impacted the Company's financial performance.
-For the year ended 31 July 2023, the Company incurred a loss in the amount of EUR 12 563 thousand.
-When assessing the going concern assumption, Company management analysed the impact of gas price volatility, the continuing military conflict in Ukraine and the sanctions adopted against the Russian Federation as at the reporting date.
+Due to the ongoing military conflict in Ukraine, the transmission of natural gas via the Company's transmission system continued at levels significantly lower than pre-conflict levels.
+In the current financial year, the Company returned to posting a profit in the amount of EUR 117 826 thousand and created a significant cash cushion to settle its future liabilities.
+When assessing the going concern assumption, Company management analysed the impact of gas price volatility, the continuing military conflict in Ukraine, sanctions adopted against the Russian Federation and continued uncertainty as to the continuation of natural gas transmission via Ukraine after 2024 as at the reporting date.
 Based on the assessment of the above, the financial statements were prepared under the going concern assumption.
 For more information see Note 4 - Significant Accounting Estimates and Key Sources of Estimation Uncertainty.